ccato/image_classifyer/README.md

 - AWS Rekognition

 ## Requirements
-- AWS access key and secret
+- AWS access key, secret and region configured
 - Jupyter Notebook
 - Keras
 - NumPy
 - boto3

 ## Usage
 Install requirements and run the notebook.
-Model weights will be downloaded (takes a good while)
+Model weights will be downloaded (takes a good while).
+Run the cells in the notebook